f2alab/dvd_rental_predictions/README.md

-# In this project, you will use regression models to predict the number of days a customer rents DVDs for.
+# In this project, we will use regression models to predict the number of days a customer rents DVDs for.

 ## As with most data science projects, we will need to pre-process the data provided, in this case, a csv file called `dvd_rental_infos.csv`.
 Specifically: